JoseModi97/JoseModi97.github.io/_posts/2024-09-11-control-flow-in-dart.md

 ## Jump Statements
 Jump statements are used to alter the flow of control in a program by transferring the execution to a different part of the code.
 The main jump statements in Dart are:

-1. break Statement:
-: Used to exit a loop (for, while, do-while) or switch statement prematurely.
+1. `break Statement`: Used to exit a loop (for, while, do-while) or switch statement prematurely.
-2. continue Statement:
-: Used to skip the current iteration of a loop and continue with the next iteration.
+2. `continue Statement`: Used to skip the current iteration of a loop and continue with the next iteration.
-3. return Statement:
-: Used to exit a function and optionally return a value.
+3. `return Statement`: Used to exit a function and optionally return a value.